-A system to account for all expenditures by program type and source should be developed to report on the Board's external reporting period, which is a calendar year.
-This would enable the Board to ensure that all expenditures, specifically federal, were properly reported in compliance with applicable laws, regulations, contracts and grants.
-The report should be reconciled with the records maintained by the Board's fiscal agent, and should be reviewed by the Board.
+An internal accounting system to account for all expenditures by program type and source must be developed to report on the Board's external reporting period, which is a calendar year basis.
+This would enable the Board to ensure that all expenditures, specifically federal, were properly accounted for on and ensure compliance with applicable laws, regulations, contracts and grants.
+The lack of a proper internal accounting system for grant activity could result in a loss of future federal funding.
+Monthly activity should be reconciled with the records maintained by the Board's fiscal agent, the Licking County Auditor, and should be reviewed and approved by the Board.

-SCHEDULE OF PRIOR AUDIT FINDINGS OMB CIRCULAR A -133 § .315 (b)
+SCHEDULE OF PRIOR AUDIT FINDINGS OMB CIRCULAR A-133 § .315 (b)